People are blowing cinnamon on their front door on the first day of December – experts reveal why we should be doing it too

 This is a monthly ritual many partake in, but what does it mean for our homes and wider wellbeing?
 Spiritual experts explain

-As the final month of fall, November is the time to soak up all the vibrant tree colors while getting ready for the incoming winter.
+The arrival of December is the arrival of the festive season for lots of people.
 Many believe we can set the precedent for a successful month ahead by following an ancient ritual on the 1st – involving a staple spice: cinnamon.

 What does blowing cinnamon at your front door do?